mmghannam/scipdex/00_intro/README.md

 ## 00. Introduction to PySCIPOpt

-Welcome to the PySCIPOpt exercises! 🚀let's get started with the first exercise.
+Welcome to SCIPDex! let's get started with the first exercise 🚀

 ### Exercise 1: Print SCIP version used
 Go to [00_intro/print_version.py](00_intro/print_version.py) and complete the TODOs.